 That kind of goes with a general reluctance with death that our society has.
 The team at Above and Beyond Home Health Care often sees that many people are uncomfortable dealing with death.

-In some cases, the client receiving hospice care may better accept what’s ahead with more stoicism than the people around them.
+In some cases, the patient receiving hospice care may better accept what’s ahead with more stoicism than the people around them.
 At some point, they may resign themselves to thinking short-term, while family members, friends or other loved ones may not know what to say or do.

 This discomfort can sometimes even lead to some people deliberately staying away since they’re uncertain about the right words or don’t want to put themselves through something as emotionally difficult as seeing someone for possibly the final time.

 This type of thinking, while understandable, doesn’t do anyone much good.
-The client receiving hospice care likely would appreciate a final visit or extra time with important people in their lives.
+The patient receiving hospice care likely would appreciate a final visit or extra time with important people in their lives.
 So since it’s obvious that some people are uncomfortable, how do you get them comfortable enough to pay a visit to someone receiving hospice care?

 There are actually quite a few ways.

 - Talk to people familiar with the hospice process and death in general.
 Home health staff, employees of local hospice programs or medical staff all likely have more experience with people who don’t have a lot of time left.
-The team at Above and Beyond Home Health Care, for instance, have worked with many clients and their families through the dying process.
-While everyone’s circumstances and situations are different, there are often some similar thoughts and opinions that clients and family members have.
+The team at Above and Beyond Home Health Care, for instance, have worked with many patients and their families through the dying process.
+While everyone’s circumstances and situations are different, there are often some similar thoughts and opinions that patients and family members have.
 These personnel are often very happy to provide advice on questions like “What do I say?” or “What do I do?”
 They can share ideas for conversation starters, give advice on what not to say or even some suggestions on how to express yourself through a card.

 - It’s OK to not know the right words.
 Clients themselves don’t always necessarily know how to feel or come up with the right phrases when people come to visit.
 In many cases, the experience of dying is new to them so they don’t quite know what to say or do either.
 Do they try to get a lot of stuff done and fight the diagnosis?
 Do they calmly sit back and embrace the unknown or do they have a wild party, perhaps a memorial-in-advance that they could be part of.
 In some cases, visitors might be fine just sitting quietly.
 This could be as memorable of a visit.
 Even admitting something like “I’m not sure what to say” will be appreciated for its honesty and sincerity.